 This intonation system is suitable to be used for solo repertoire.
-Sharp notes are played higher and flat notes lower resulting in, for example, G-sharp being higher than A-flat.
+Sharp notes are played higher and flat notes lower, resulting in, for example, G-sharp being higher than A-flat.
 Semitones are usually played very close together to get the "maximum" expression.
 In a piece of music in G major, a very high F-sharp will increase the tendency for it to resolve upwards to G; hence it raises the tension and the emotional effect of the music.
-Same thing applies to a descending semitone.
+The same thing applies to a descending semitone.

 Finding Sympathetic Vibration

 For students at the early stages, learning to play in tune is mainly about finding that extra resonance created by sympathetic vibration.
 It happens when a fingered note has the same letter-name with an open-string that is not being played.
-The open-string will vibrate along when the note of the same letter-name is played at the right pitch, assuming that the violin is properly tuned.
+The open-string will vibrate along when the note of the same letter-name is played at the right pitch, assuming that the violin is tuned correctly.
 We can see the vibrations of the open string clearly in most cases, but it is much more helpful to be able to hear or feel that resonance.

-When the notes that will create sympathetic vibration are in tune, we can use them as a guide to find the other notes in a many ways.
-Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all very useful tools but they do not guarantee to give us the best-sounding pitch, because we need to first understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.
+When the notes that will create sympathetic vibration are in tune, we can use them as a guide to find the other notes in many ways.
+Intervals such as perfect consonances (fourths, fifths, octaves), imperfect consonances (thirds, sixths), and semitones are all very useful tools, but they do not guarantee to give us the best-sounding pitch, because we need first to understand the role of each note within the tonal hierarchy and the different intonation systems that we need to adapt to in different cases.